Annnuuuuuu/hospital-management/README.md

 Doctors,
 Prescriptions
 #List patients
-#find appointmnets related to doctors
+#find no of appointmnets related to doctors